Who are the Institutional Holders in Public Service Enterprise Group Incorporated (PEG)?

 Public Service Enterprise Group Incorporated (PEG): Who are the competitors?

-The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 19.01% up over the past 12 months.
-Duke Energy Corporation (DUK) is 21.47% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 30.32% up over the past 12 months and Xcel Energy Inc. (XEL) that is 30.88% higher over the same period.
+Duke Energy Corporation (DUK) is 46.56% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -2.39% from the last report on Jan 28, 2021 to stand at a total of 4.71 million short shares sold with a short interest ratio of 2.29.